-Pirrie, William James, Viscount Pirrie (1847-1924) became a shipbuilder and ship owner.
-He was born in Quebec City in Canada in 1847, and was the only child.
-His father, James Alexander Pirrie, married Elizabeth Margaret Swan Montgomery, and James was the son of Captain William Pirrie, a ship owner in Belfast.
-In 1844 Pirrie's father went to Canada to enter the trade in shipping timber.
-He died in 1849 and Pirrie, aged 2, and his mother came back to live with his maternal grandfather in Ireland.
-It was there that he was apprenticed to the Harland and Wolf shipbuilders in Belfast at the age of 15.
+William James Pirrie, Viscount Pirrie (1847-1924) became a shipbuilder and ship owner.
+He was born in Quebec City in Canada in 1847, and his sister, Eliza Pirrie, was born in 1845.
+His father, James Alexander Pirrie, the son of Captain William Pirrie, a Belfast ship owner, married Eliza Swan, daughter of Alexander Montgomery.
+In 1844 his father went to Canada to enter the trade in shipping timber.
+He died in 1849 and Pirrie, aged two, and his sister and mother came back to live with his grandfather in Ireland.
+It was there that he was apprenticed to the Harland and Wolff shipbuilders in Belfast at the age of 15.
 In 1874 he had risen to the position of partner in the firm.

-On the 17 April 1879 Pirrie married his cousin, Margaret Montgomery Carlisle, by special licence.
-There were no children of the marriage.
+On the 17th April 1879 Pirrie married his cousin, Margaret Montgomery Carlisle, by special licence but there were no children of the marriage.

-Pirrie died of pneumonia on 7th June 1924, aged seventy-seven, while on board the liner, Ebro, in the Caribbean.
+Pirrie died of pneumonia on 7th June 1924, aged 77, while on board the liner, Ebro, in the Caribbean.
 The body was transferred to the Olympic, and taken by hearse from Southampton to Godalming, where it was received by the Witley Park tenants, and then to London, where a public funeral service was held, and finally taken for internment at Ormesby.
 He was buried in Belfast Cemetery overlooking his yard.
-Lady Pirrie died on the 19 June 1935 at No 7, Carlos Place, London.
+Lady Pirrie died on the 19th June 1935 at No 7 Carlos Place, London.